Statistical Inference for Heterogeneous Treatment Effects Discovered by Generic Machine Learning in Randomized Experiments: An Empirical Application

 We evaluate Causal Forest, BART, and LASSO under the two settings considered in this paper.
 For sample-splitting, we randomly select $67\%$ of the data (484 observations) to serve as a training dataset.
 We use the remaining 238 samples to estimate the GATES and conduct the proposed hypothesis tests.
 For cross-fitting, we first randomly split the data into 3 folds, i.e., $L=3$.
 We use each fold once as a testing set, while the remaining two folds are the training set.
 The number of trees was tuned through 5-fold cross-validation for BART and Causal Forest within each training dataset.
 The regularization parameter was tuned similarly for LASSO.

-We focus on the quintile GATES ($K=5$) as the primary outcomes.
+We focus on the quintile GATES ($K=5$).
 Table~\ref{tb:realgates} presents the results (reported in 1,000 US dollars) under the sample-splitting and cross-fitting settings.
 We find that Causal Forest is able to produce statistically significantly positive GATES for the highest quintile group ($\hat{\tau}_5$) under both sample-splitting and cross-fitting.
 Thus, unlike the other two algorithms, Causal Forest can identify a $20\%$ subset that benefits significantly from the temporary employment program.

 Two additional observations are worth noting.
 First, the confidence intervals are generally narrower in the cross-fitting case compared to the sample-splitting case.
 This finding is consistent with the fact that cross-fitting is more efficient than sample-splitting.
 Second, the three algorithms failed to produce any statistically significant positive GATES for the remaining groups.
 This may be because there are few additional workers who benefit from the program.
 Alternatively, it is also possible that such workers exist but the algorithms are unable to identify them.